 To insert the battery, slide the pack into the body of the tool.
 Make sure it latches securely into place.
+To remove the battery, push in the release buttons and pull the battery pack away from the tool.

 AWARNING Only use accessories specifically recommended for this tool.
 Others may be hazardous.